PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 runner calls plus the later standalone stale-Transpose call, prove normalized old/new body identity, and compare direct owners with wrappers on complete ModelIR fingerprints and statistics.
 Do not create a pull request.

+## Conv-input adapter repair ownership extraction: completed state

+The corrected singleton-Reshape repair, stale NCHW-to-NHWC Transpose repair, and shared-index runner now reside in `onnx2tf/tflite_builder/passes/conv_input_adapter_repair.py`.
+The lowerer imports all three under private pass aliases and keeps private compatibility wrappers with the historical signatures.
+The primary and fallback runner calls and the later standalone stale-Transpose compatibility call are unchanged.

+The three old/new function bodies are individually AST-identical: 104 lines for singleton Reshape, 122 lines for stale Transpose, and 23 lines for the runner.
+Focused tests execute each owner and wrapper on deep copies and compare return statistics and complete ModelIR fingerprints.
+Architecture tests require one wrapper dispatch per API, module ownership of indexed candidate lookup, producer/consumer access, differential setter/removal, source-signature prevalidation, shared-index repair order, two runner production calls, and the standalone stale-Transpose call.
+The owner module does not import the lowerer.
+The whole lowerer retains exactly its eight pre-existing Ruff findings.

+Validation completed as follows:

+- old/new AST comparisons: exact for all three owners;
+- focused owner/wrapper and architecture selector:
+  `8 passed, 257 deselected in 0.63s`;
+- changed-file focused branch regression: `599 passed in 23.36s`;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 9.35s`;
+- targeted Ruff, Python compilation, and whitespace checks: passed.

+Tier 1 `face_blendshapes.onnx` is the historical positive model for the singleton-Reshape repair.
+It was run strictly sequentially at corrected checkpoint `a76ad6ff` and after extraction.
+Both runs passed `-cotof` with `max_abs=1.3709068298339844e-06`, zero process-tree SWAP, and durations of 4.933 and 3.867 seconds.
+Pass metrics are exact.
+Float32/float16 TFLite, tensor- correspondence, op-error CSV, schema, and generated-schema artifacts are byte- identical.
+The three JSON differences contain only output-directory or temporary-file paths.
+The other historical positive model, Tier 3 `sgscsh.onnx`, was not rerun because the requested policy favors one minimal, short positive control.

+Changed files are the new owner module, lowerer imports/wrappers, focused owner- wrapper comparison, architecture ownership checks, and three branch documents.
+Public API, CLI, valid-candidate behavior/statistics, TensorFlow boundary, dependencies, corpus profiles, exclusions, and ONNX operation tiers are unchanged.
+PR #952 remains closed; work is commit/push only.

+At restart, characterize the next 181-line raw source-order owner, `_repair_mixed_nhwc_inputs_for_nchw_concat`, before editing it.
+Fix any unsafe path in a separate checkpoint before a mechanical extraction.
+Keep validation minimal and strictly sequential; do not create a pull request.